-The Component library provides the possibility to extend functionality in Bizagi; by allowing you to include bespoke code to be used in the logic behind of your processes.
+The Component library lets you extend functionality in Bizagi by including custom code to be used in the logic behind your processes.

-Through such bespoke code you may integrate with other applications, or you may extend any processing and overall operations that your processes execute.
+Through such custom code you can integrate with other applications or extend any processing or other operations that your processes execute.

-Bespoke code that is included via the Component library, is done by registering and uploading DLL assemblies (i.e components) in Bizagi.
+You include custom code through Bespoke code that is included via the Component Library, by registering and uploading DLL assemblies (components) in Bizagi.

-You may include any number of components and then choose to use them directly from Bizagi's business rules.
+You can include any number of components and then choose to use them directly from Bizagi's business rules.

 For introductory information about this feature, refer to Custom components.

-This article provides an example regarding the use of the Component Library feature, where a custom component that uses an external API is included in Bizagi to extend its functionality.
+This article provides an example of using the Component Library feature, where a custom component connecting to an external API is included in Bizagi to extend its functionality.

 What you need to do in Bizagi

-To use the Component library feature, these steps are carried out:
+To use the Component Library feature, complete these steps:

-3. Creating the business rule which invokes the component.
+3. Create the business rule which invokes the component.

-When developing a component for the .NET edition, you need to ensure that this component is compiled and works for the supported framework used by Bizagi.
+When developing a component for the .NET edition, you need to make sure that the compiled component works for the supported framework used by Bizagi.

-In Bizagi PaaS, the framework used in a .NET platform is version number 4.6.1.
+In Automation Service, the framework used in a .NET platform is version 4.6.1.

-In this service task, we will create a business rules that accesses our developed component to make use of that given API.
-Through this API, we invoke a method that returns whether or not the applicant's id is listed in the Blacklist (true or false).
+In this service task, we create a business rules that accesses our developed component to make use of am API.
+Through this API, we invoke a method that returns whether or not the applicant's ID is listed in the Blacklist.

-In our sample component called “MyCreditBureauComponent”, we make use of a “CreditBureau.dll”, which represents an example API.
+In our sample component MyCreditBureauComponent, we make use of a CreditBureau.dll, which represents an example API.

 For the .NET edition, we build the class library project as a dll assembly.

-Notice our component’s namespace is called “MyCreditBureauComponent”, and that our Class is public (called “Class1”).
-The method we will use in this example is called “IsCustomerInBlackList”.
+Our component’s namespace is called MyCreditBureauComponent, and our Class is public (Class1).
+The method we will use in this example is IsCustomerInBlackList.

-Having built the component’s assembly in our previous step, we will use the “MyCreditBureauComponent.dll” output to register the component in Bizagi's component library.
+Having built the component’s assembly in our previous step, we use the MyCreditBureauComponent.dll output to register the component in Bizagi's component library.

 To do this, we go to Bizagi Studio’s Tools and add a new component:

-Find the .dll file and then click on open, we upload the MyCreditBureauComponent.dll assembly:
+Find the .dll file and click open.
+Upload the MyCreditBureauComponent.dll assembly:

-Once the component is added, give a Display name and a Description.
+Once the component is added, give it a Display name and a Description.

-Given that this component references and uses another class library (the API), we need to register and include this API into our component library as well.
+Since this component references and uses another class library (the API), we need to register and include this API into our Component Library as well.

-Therefore, we repeat the steps to add a component, but this time we do it for the CreditBureau.dll assembly.
+Therefore, we repeat the steps to add a component, but this time add the CreditBureau.dll assembly.

-In the end, we need to have registered our 2 assemblies as 2 separate components:
+We need to register our two assemblies as two separate components:

-Now that we have registered our component in the Component library, we proceed to create a business rule which invokes the component’s method.
+Now that we have registered our component in the Component Library, we create a business rule which invokes the component’s method.

 For the sake of simplicity, the following example shows how to call this component from directly within a business rule.

-However, as a best practice in terms of maintainability of your solution, it is recommended to create a global rule (a library rule) that receives input parameters, invokes the component and returns output parameters.
+However, as a best practice in terms of maintainability of your solution, we recommend that you create a global rule (a library rule) that receives input parameters, invokes the component and returns output parameters.

 This way, business rules call this global rule, and you have a single point in Bizagi coupled to your component.